7 B2B Buying Committee Frameworks

 Outputs: Demand state matrix with stakeholder-specific content pathways and progression triggers, so marketing stops sending evaluation content to unaware stakeholders.

-Use when: Stakeholder research reveals significant variation in awareness levels or when new stakeholders enter mid-process.
+Use when: Stakeholder research reveals wide variation in awareness levels, or new stakeholders arrive mid-process and reset the clock.

 Activation